ZhangJian002/quick-request/README.md

 PHP：Laravel
 Ruby：Rails
 Rust：Actix-web、Rocket
-If you also have your own ideas, you can directly raise issues and they will all recover!
+If you also have your own ideas, you can directly raise issues and reply when you see them!